Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Energy conditions of dark matter wormholes in gravity

-We select $\beta=-0.6$ which is consistent with the flaring-out condition and the NEC $\sigma c^2+p_r>0$ (i.e. $\beta<-1/2$).
+{ Plugging the soliton shape function \eqref{eq:soliton_h} into Eqs. \eqref{eq:linearrpress} and \eqref{eq:lineartpress}, we obtain the forms of $p_{r}$ and $p_{\theta}$ that we write them in Appendix \ref{appD}.} We select $\beta=-0.6$ which is consistent with the flaring-out condition and the NEC $\sigma c^2+p_r>0$ (i.e. $\beta<-1/2$).
 We plot the density profile of the soliton core model of galaxy NGC 2366, the radial and the tangential pressures as shown in Fig. \ref{Fig:Model1_EC}\subref{fig:model1_fluid}.
 The figure shows the flat density profile as suggested to solve the core-cusp problem, while $p_r>0$ and $p_\theta<0$ for $r>r_0$ where $r_0=1$ pc.
 The corresponding energy conditions on the matter fluid are presented in Fig. \ref{Fig:Model1_EC}\subref{fig:model1_MEC}, which clearly show that the NEC $\sigma c^2+p_r>0$ is fulfilled at $r>r_0$.
 Since $\beta<-1/2$, the NEC is broken effectively as $\tilde{\sigma} c^2+\tilde{p}_r<0$ as shown in Fig. \ref{Fig:Model1_EC}\subref{fig:model1_EEC}.
 On the other hand, one can find that $\sigma c^2+p_\theta<0$, where $\tilde{\sigma} c^2+\tilde{p}_\theta>0$.
 Other energy constraints on the matter and the effective sectors are also shown in Figs. \ref{Fig:Model1_EC}\subref{fig:model1_MEC} and \ref{Fig:Model1_EC}\subref{fig:model1_EEC}.

 Substituting \eqref{eq:solitondensprof}, \eqref{s1pr} and \eqref{s1pt} into the energy conditions, one can accordingly set some constraints on the non-minimal coupling parameter $\beta$.
 By solving the energy conditions on the matter sector, we find the following constraints $\beta\leq -5.519\times 10^{13}$ or $\beta\geq 1.840\times 10^{13}$.
 Remarkably, for the same $r_0$, we have shown that the faring-out condition gives $\beta<-3/8-8.494\times 10^{-16}$ or $-3/8<\beta<1.840\times 10^{13}$.
 Therefore, the flaring-out condition excludes the interval $\beta\geq 1.840\times 10^{13}$.
 In the following we discuss both cases in more detail.